baagaard-usgs/geomodelgrids/docs/Metadata.md

+# Model
+* description Description of model.
+* key

 # Domain
-* num_blocks Number of grid blocks
+* num_blocks Number of grid blocks.
+* dim_x Length of model in km in x-direction.
+* dim_y width of model in km in y-direction.

 # Coordinate system
 * projection Proj.4 name for geographic projection.